mazoti/mazoti/README.md

 ### Hi there 👋

+My name is Marcos Mazoti, I'm a software engineering specialist and also have a computer science degree, both from the best universities of Brazil.
+I worked with software development on embedded, web and desktop systems for almost 5 years

 <!--
 **mazoti/mazoti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.